mpdf/mpdf.github.io/troubleshooting/corrupt-pdf-file.md

 modification_time: 2015-08-05T12:00:33+00:00
 ---

-If you get a message saying "Corrupt PDF file: does not start with %PDF", it may be because your script - either mPDF or an error in your PHP code - has output an error message.
-The browser is expecting a file in PDF format, which should start with "%PDF" and instead it gets some text like an error message.
+If you get a message saying "*Corrupt PDF file: does not start with %PDF*", it may be because your script - either mPDF or an error in your PHP code - has output an error message.
+The browser is expecting a file in PDF format, which should start with `%PDF` and instead it gets some text like an error message.

 To show error message(s):